-When A is Hermitian, the choice k = 2 corresponds to the block Lanczos method without reorthogonalization [33, Chap.
+When A is Hermitian, the choice k = 2 corresponds to the block Lanczos method without reorthogonalization [45, Chap.
 13].
-Historically, the reorthogonalization step has been regarded as important for achieving robustness.
-If we use block Lanczos with sRR, then we can often dispense with reorthogonalization.
+Historically, the reorthogonalization step

-As with sGMRES, in the unblocked case (b = 1), we recommend partial orthogonalization with a modest k as shown in Algorithm 6.1.
+As with sGMRES, in the unblocked case (b = 1), we recommend k-truncated Arnoldi with a modest k as shown in Algorithm 1.2.
 However, for eigenvalue computations, there is compelling reason to take the block size $b \gg 1$ .
-As the block size b increases, partial orthogonalization quickly becomes cumbersome.
+As the block size b increases, the cost of orthogonalization quickly becomes devastating.

 7.5.
 Block Chebyshev recurrence.
-When computing block Krylov subspaces, the cost of (partial) orthogonalization can be devastating.
-By employing other polynomial recurrences, we can potentially eliminate all orthogonalization steps involving vectors of length n.
+By employing other polynomial recurrences, we can potentially eliminate all expensive computations that involve orthogonalizing high-dimensional basis vectors.
 In particular, the shifted-and-scaled Chebyshev recurrence emerges as an appealing option.